Kbentley8/Updated-Portfolio/README.md

 # Updated-Portfolio Homework 15
-In this project, I  updated my portfolio webpage with an updated resume, three newer homework assignments, an updated git hub repo and an updated LinkedIn profile.
+In this project, I  updated my portfolio webpage with an updated resume, three newer projects, an updated git hub repo and an updated LinkedIn profile.
 I created a list for my projects and added a link to the deployed site and git hub repository for each of my works.
-For this assignment, html and css were used.
+For this project, html and css were used.

 # Usage